-A summer Saturday took us right out to the western end of the Gower, to a marquee pitched above the sand at Oxwich Bay - the sort of setup where you spend the soundcheck glancing over your shoulder at the sea.
+A summer Saturday took us right out to the western end of the Gower, to a marquee pitched above the sand at Oxwich Bay Hotel - the sort of setup where you spend the soundcheck glancing over your shoulder at the sea.
 We went down as a 5-piece for the day, in for a 17:30 setup, with the tide running out across the bay behind the dancefloor.

 An early finish that didn’t matter